agama-project/agama/doc/storage_ui.md

 ### Calculating How to Make Space

-Although D-Installer reuses part of the internal logic of YaST, there is no need to reproduce all YaST behaviors.
+Although Agama reuses part of the internal logic of YaST, there is no need to reproduce all YaST behaviors.

 YaST's `GuidedProposal` contains a subcomponent called `SpaceMaker` which takes cares of deleting